HGustavs/LenaSYS/DuggaSys/diagramkeybinds.md

 ## Replay-mode
-- Replay the changes made = CTRL + "R"
+- Toggles the replay mode to show the changes made = "R"

+## Error check
+- Performs error checking if ER element is pressed in the diagram = "E"